 The most immediately apparent difference between the two lies in their names.
 MDA’s full chemical name is 3,4-methylenedioxyamphetamine, while MDMA’s is 3,4-methylenedioxymethamphetamine.
 Though their lengthy names differ only slightly, the four additional letters in MDMA’s name, “meth,” indicate that the MDMA molecule has one additional carbon atom and two additional hydrogen atoms compared to MDA.

 This difference of only a few atoms, insignificant as it may seem, radically alters the way the two drugs interact with the brain.
 MDA, unlike MDMA, has the ability to act as a serotonin receptor agonist.
-This property, in which MDA can mimic serotonin and bind to its receptors, is similar to how many “classical” psychedelics, such as LSD and psilocybin, function in the brain.
+This property, in which MDA can mimic serotonin and bind to its receptors, is similar to how many “classical” psychedelics, such as acid and shrooms, function in the brain.